-The increasing persistence rate in the Liberal Arts program coupled with the escalation in number of students in upper division degree programs illustrate that Molokai students are progressively becoming more ambitious in their educational goals.
+The increasing persistence rate across all programs coupled with the escalation in number of students in upper division degree programs illustrates that Molokai students are progressively becoming more ambitious in their educational goals.
 As students strive to obtain higher degrees, the Molokai Program needs to prepare itself to adjust for a shift in consumer needs.
 In the past, our students were primarily seeking associate degrees, but there is growing evidence to indicate that the long term goal for a higher percentage of students includes transferring out to four year bachelor degree programs.